 security issues surrounding Internet of Things (IOT) devices

-Finally, the program introduces the implementation of tools and systems an organisation can use to protect from cyber-attacks.
+Finally, the course introduces the implementation of tools and systems an organisation can use to protect from cyber-attacks.

 Delivery customisation for groups may include contextualised learning for the organisation.

-This program is suited to employed individuals or teams in a workplace role who have access to the internet and organisational data
+This course is suited to employed individuals or teams in a workplace role who have access to the internet and organisational data

 Learners will be required to provide evidence of employment where organisational data is used.
 CIT will advise of the specific evidence requirements.